Does Docker image size matter? The answer I usually hear is “yes”.

 FROM whatever:latest COPY . ./ ...

-The images created from such a Dockerfile will have all the layers above the base image replaced on each rebuild, and will be 'heavy'.
+In the build stage, the images created from such a Dockerfile will have all the layers above the base image replaced on each rebuild, and will be ‘heavy’.
 Instead, layers containing dependencies should be added before the layers with project code, since the latter change much more often.

 Conclusion: why Docker image size matters